-Unless you live in a smaller house or apartment, chances are you have a dark corner of internetless space in your home.
+Unless you live in a smaller house or apartment, chances are that there’s a dark corner of your home that the internet can’t reach.
 It’s OK, it happens to the best of us.
-There are a few options available to you to address this concern.
-One emerging solution is a mesh network — a series of devices that all work together to blanket your home in Wi-Fi.
-You can see some of the best mesh network options in the link below, but another solution is to use a Wi-Fi extender.
+There are a few options available to you to address this.
+One solution is a mesh network — a series of devices that work together to blanket your home in Wi-Fi.
+However, one of the more affordable options is to give a Wi-Fi extender a try.

-Both of these systems work on the same principle — repeaters placed throughout your home all broadcast an internet signal.
-The key differences between mesh networks and Wi-Fi extenders are cost and basic function.
+Both of these systems work on the same principle — repeaters placed throughout your home broadcast an internet signal further.
+The key differences between mesh networks and Wi-Fi extenders are cost and function.
 A mesh network broadcasts a Wi-Fi signal to the entire home with the same SSID everywhere.
 A Wi-Fi extender creates a new network based on your old network.
-This isn’t necessarily a problem — your device should move from network to network as it needs to.
+This shouldn’t be a problem — your device should move from network to network as it needs to.
 It only becomes tricky when you are in an area where the extender is strong, but the other Wi-Fi is weak.
-You may need to manually reconnect to the extender’s network.

-Cost is also a factor to consider when weighing your options.
-Mesh networks are expensive, easily reaching over the $300 mark for basic set-ups.
-That is almost ten times the cost of some extenders.
+Cost is the other factor to consider when weighing your options.
+Mesh networks are expensive, easily passing the $300 mark for basic set-ups.
+That’s almost ten times the cost of some extenders.
 With that in mind, here is our list of the best Wi-Fi extenders you can buy, and some of them turn your current set-up into a mesh system!

 The best Wi-Fi extenders: